Canada shuts ports to Russian ships over Ukraine invasion | Headlines

 Canada shuts ports to Russian ships over Ukraine invasion

-Canada ratcheted up pressure on Russia for its invasion of Ukraine by shutting ports to Russian-owned ships and saying on Tuesday that holdings of all Russian oligarchs and companies in the country are under review.
+Canada ratcheted up pressure on Russia on Tuesday for its invasion of Ukraine by shutting ports to Russian-owned ships and saying that holdings of all Russian oligarchs and companies in the country are under review.
+Canada is also scrutinizing holdings of all Russian oligarchs and Russian companies in the country, Finance Minister Chrystia Freeland told reporters on Tuesday.

-"Today, we are taking steps to close Canadian waters and ports to Russian-owned or registered ships," Transport Minister Omar Alghabra said.
-Alghabra said while the number of Russian ships entering Canadian waters and ports is "small," there will still be an impact, especially with other countries doing the same.
+Ottawa expanded its crude oil import ban to include refined petroleum products and "other petroleum products from Russia," the country's natural resources minister tweeted on Tuesday night.
+Earlier, Transport Minister Omar Alghabra said that while the number of Russian ships entering Canadian waters and ports is "small," there will still be an impact, especially with other countries doing the same.

 Canada is tracking three Russian-flagged vessels off the East Coast, one of which is a cargo vessel, a government official told Reuters.
 Canada is also scrutinizing holdings of all Russian oligarchs and Russian companies in the country, Finance Minister Chrystia Freeland told reporters on Tuesday.
 "We are reviewing them and everything is on the table," she added.

 Canada is sending 1,600 bulletproof vests and almost 400,000 meal rations to Ukraine.
-Canada imported C$2.14 billion ($1.68 billion) worth of goods from Russia in 2021, Statistics Canada data showed, with metals and minerals among the most valuable categories. ($1 = 1.2738 Canadian dollars)
+Canada imported C$2.14 billion ($1.68 billion) worth of goods from Russia in 2021, Statistics Canada data showed, with metals and minerals among the most valuable categories.
+It imported C$289 million worth of Russian energy products last year, according to the agency. ($1 = 1.2738 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)